AOGbadamosi2018/MySpotifyStreamingData/README.md

 Imported personal data on 3rd August 2022.
 Extended streaming data added on August 11th...

-This are the final aspects of the outline...
+What are the analysis objectives?

-Reading in the JSON data....
-Here we are going .
+1. What periods do I listen to music the most ?